antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 * **Platform availability**.
 PCLs currently support a wider range of platforms and not all profiles have a corresponding .NET Standard version.
-Take a look at [documentation][docs-netstandard] for more details.
+Take a look at the [documentation][docs-netstandard] for more details.

 * **Library availability**.
 PCLs are designed to enforce that you cannot take dependencies on APIs and libraries that the selected platforms will not be able to run.
-Thus, PCL projects will only allow you to reference other PCLs that target a superset of the platforms your PCL is targeting. .NET Standard is similar, but it additionally also allows referencing .NET Framework binaries, which are still the defacto exchange currency in the library ecosystem.
+Thus, PCL projects will only allow you to reference other PCLs that target a superset of the platforms your PCL is targeting. .NET Standard is similar, but it additionally allows referencing .NET Framework binaries, which are still the de facto exchange currency in the library ecosystem.
 Thus, with .NET Standard 2.0 you'll have access to a much larger set of libraries.

 In order to make an informed decision, I suggest you: